 - 1/4 tbsp salt

-- Activate 3 yeast packets (0.75oz) by mixing yeast with warm water and 1 tsp sugar.
+- Activate 3 yeast packets (0.75oz) by mixing yeast with warm water and 1 tsp sugar in a bowl or large cup.
 Stir gently.
-In about 5-10 minutes you will notice foam to develop.
+Allow to activate for at least 5-10 minutes.
+When it is fully activated the volume will have at least doubled and you will notice a foam on the top.

 - Melt butter.
 Allow to cool a little.